 Consistency of attendance is key to your progress — as well as that of other group members — so please let me know prior to the first session if you will be able to attend all counseling sessions.
 Sessions are held once a week, usually in the evenings, and typically run for 12 weeks.
 Size is limited to eight members.

-Some clients attend only group therapy, while others see me for both individual counseling and group psychotherapy.
-That’s a decision based on your specific needs, one that we will discuss together.
+Some clients attend only group therapy, while others attend both individual counseling and group.
+That’s a decision based on your specific needs, one that you and your therapist will discuss together.

 For more information about group therapy at DC Talk Therapy, please call us at 202.588.1288 or email us at email@example.com.